 Some heaters will require professional installation and some you can install by yourself in a matter of minutes or hours.

 For convenience, we threw in one tankless outdoor water heater so you can see the differences between them and the applications to suit your needs.
-Here is a comprehensive review of the ten best tankless water heaters on the market today.
+Here is a comprehensive review of the ten best tankless water heaters.

 Rheem RTGH-95DVLN – Great Deal of Power Savings